lewlepton/ezsequencer/README.md

 it even has polyrythmic capabilites as well. so any drum channel can have its own amount of steps, so you can have *really* interesting things going on

 it links to Logic via rewire, & is also sync to the tempo. so if you change the tempo in Logic, it will change in EZSequencer

-you can view a full demo of it in action [using Mira] [HERE](https://pixelfed.social/p/lewlepton/263143750186962944) - it was super fun, i cant lie. the videos desciption also goes into great detail about things as well. but i will still say about the *problems* below

 but all in all it works. it is fun & hope you have fun with it too